 Once you’re confident that you need to take action, you’ll find that all of the major social networks have a fairly similar FAQ-type page that steps you through your rights and how to make a formal complaint.

 With each, you’ll be asked to fill out an online form detailing what infringement has occurred.
-To do it, you’ll need to tick some basic boxes; links to the original work or a clear description of them, a link to the infringement, a statement that you have not authorised the use of the material and a declaration that the information given is accurate.
+To do it, you’ll need to tick some basic boxes; links to the original work or a clear description of them, a link to the infringement, a statement that you have not authorized the use of the material and a declaration that the information given is accurate.

 If the network investigates and agrees the content belongs to you, they’ll send a DMCA notice to the infringer and remove the content.